andrea-grandi/iot_project/README.md

 - Comunications: HTTP/MQTT
 - Database: SQLite

+## Control Unit

+The control unit manages the sensor and actuator components of the glove.
+The control unit is also responsible for bridging between Arduino and the cloud.

 ## Android App

 The smartphone client manages the display of hazard messages in the area.
 Through a registration interface, we can add new gloves.